fedep4lpi/fastify-color-printer/README.md

 # fastify-color-printer
- A fastify plugin to color node console
+ A fastify plugin to colorate your console